 You do not need a lawyer for a car accident settlement.
 You can file an insurance claim and negotiate for a settlement on your own.
 You can also file a personal injury lawsuit without a lawyer.

-However, working with a lawyer may provide you with several benefits.
+However, working with a car accident lawyer may provide you with several benefits.
 A lawyer may be able to handle all legal work, communications, and deadlines in your case while you focus on your recovery.

 If another party’s negligence caused your accident, they might be liable for your resultant damages.
 Depending on the nature of your accident and your injuries, the recoverable damages may include: